-Figure 7.21.
+Figure 1.
 Flakes of aluminosilicate scale from a black liquor evaporator.

 The components of aluminosilicate scales are sodalities and Cancrinite.
 They are large aluminosilicate molecules.
-They are synthesized in green and white liquor from Al and Si sources that enter the liquor cycle from various sources including dirt carried in with wood, as components of makeup lime and limestone, as silicon based defoamers, and from alum in whitewater used in brownstock washing (Figure 7.22).
-Aluminum and silicon components are soluble in aqueous, alkaline liquors [1-4].
-Their solubility increases with increasing hydroxide ion content.
+They are synthesized in green and white liquor from Al and Si sources that enter the liquor cycle from various sources including dirt carried in with wood (as dirt), as components of makeup lime and limestone), as silicon based defoamers, and from alum in whitewater used in brownstock washing (Figure 2).
+Aluminum and silicon components are soluble in aqueous, alkaline liquors.
+Their solubility increases with increasing hydroxide ion content (Wannenmacher et al., 1995).
 Their solubility is lower in weak black liquor than in green or white liquor, but it can be higher in strong black liquor.
 There is relatively little data on the effect of temperature on their solubility.
 At low hydroxide concentrations, they tend to precipitate in suspension, but at higher concentrations they deposit on any available surface.
-The transition point for this precipitation behavior is about 0.8 mol/l NaOH [2]).
-This explains why aluminosilicate scales tend to form in the effects that process intermediate and higher dry solids content black liquors [5].
+The transition point for this precipitation behavior is about 0.8 mol/l NaOH (Streisel, 1987).
+This explains why aluminosilicate scales tend to form in the effects that process intermediate and higher dry solids content black liquors (Ulmgren, 1982).

-Figure 7.22.
+Figure 2.
 Sources and purges of Al and Si from kraft pulp mills.

-Effective control of aluminosilicates depends upon minimizing the input of Al and Si to the black liquor, and on very effective dregs removal.
+Effective control of aluminosilicates depends upon minimizing the input of Al and Si to the black liquor, and on very effective dregs removal (Figure 3).
 Al and Si in dregs that are not removed in the green liquor clarifier will redissolve in the more alkaline white liquor.
 Mills with poor green liquor clarification have experienced serious aluminosilicate scaling problems as a result of this.

-An approach used by some mills to control aluminosilicate scales is to control the aluminum content of black liquor.
+Figure 2 suggests the approach used by some mills to control aluminosilicate scales.
 Since the silica content in kraft pulping liquors is always much higher than the aluminum content, the aluminum content is monitored as a predictor of when aluminosilicate scales would form.
 For one mill, an aluminum levels above 60 ppm in the clear green liquor marked the onset of aluminosilicate scaling.
 When the aluminum content reached that level, it triggered action to reduce aluminum input and check the effectiveness of green liquor dregs removal.
 Note that 60 ppm aluminum is not a universally applicable criterion.
-The maximum acceptable aluminum level may be different from mill to mill depending on the silica and magnesium concentrations in the liquor cycle as well.
+The maximum acceptable aluminum level is different from mill to mill depending on the silica and magnesium concentrations in the liquor cycle as well.
 The control strategy, once developed, is applicable to any kraft mill.
 The critical steps are (a) defining the aluminum concentration where significant scaling begins, and (b) developing a plan to reduce Al input to control the aluminum concentration in the liquor cycle.
-Approaching that concentration needs (a) to trigger action to reduce the Al concentration below it.
-An up-to-date aluminum mass balance around the pulp mill is essential to know where aluminum is entering the mill, and on how effectively it is reduced by effective dregs removal [6,7].
+Approaching that concentration needs (a) to trigger action to reduce Al below it.
+A current aluminum mass balance around the pulp mill is essential to where aluminum is entering the mill, and on how effectively dregs are removed.

-7.6.1 Aluminosilicate Chemistry
+6.6.1 Aluminosilicate Chemistry

-In alkaline solutions, aluminate and silicate ions combine to form complex structures such as those of hydroxysodalites and Cancrinites illustrated in Figure 7.23.
-The cage-like structures trap carbonates, sulfates, chlorides and other simple inorganic molecules in their central pores.
-Hydroxysodalites and Cancrinites are found in natural rock formations.
+In alkaline solutions, aluminate, and silicate ions combine to form complex structures such as those of hydroxysodalites and Cancrinites illustrated in Figure 3.
+The cagelike structures trap carbonates, sulfates, chlorides and other simple inorganic molecules in their central pores.
+Hydroxysodalites and Cancrinites are found in natural rock fomations.
 They also are commonly found in alkaline industrial solutions where they are formed synthetically from dissolved Al and Si species.
 They are the most prevalent components in aluminosilicate scales in black liquor evaporators.